-Why do Dachshunds Love to Lick your Face?February 15, 2011, by Lauren
+Why do Dachshunds Love to Lick your Face?

-When we come home and pick him up, he is always so excited, slathering us with ‘kisses’.
-Speedily licking whatever he can reach, be it our mouths, chins or cheeks.
+When we come home and jumps on our lap he is always so excited, slathering us with ‘kisses’.
+Speedily licking whatever he can reach, be it a mouth, chin, cheek, or nose!

-Remember, dogs, in general, are pack animals.
+Dogs, in general, are pack animals.
 But Dachshunds were bred to be hunters and as such, they have an even stronger bond toward ‘the pack’.

-When Dachshunds are puppies they nurse from their mother.
+When Dachshunds are puppies, they nurse from their mother.
 According to Dr. Caroline Coile, Ph.
-D., in her book, Dachshunds (Barron’s Dog Breeds Bibles), in the wild, once these puppies were weaning, they would run and greet adult Dachshunds returning from the hunt by licking at the adults’ mouths.
+D., in her book, “Dachshunds (Barron’s Dog Breeds Bibles)”, in the wild, once these puppies were weaning, they would run and greet adult Dachshunds returning from the hunt by licking at the adults’ mouths.

 Even as the puppy gets older and the food sharing is no longer an issue, you will often see a submissive dog lick the mouth (or ears) of an alpha dog (at home, YOU are probably the alpha dog in his/her mind).